YottaDB/YDBDoc/ProgGuide/commands.rst

 D: displays device information

-G: displays the access statistics for global variables and access to database file since process startup
+G: displays the access statistics for global variables and access to database file since process startup.
+When the process does not have access to the current shared statistics, ZSHOW "G" return a question-mark (?) at the end of the output strings.

 I: displays the current values of all intrinsic special variables